Widget targeting: triggers, page rules, visitor conditions, scheduling, and use cases

 Targeting settings are configured in the Targeting tab when creating or editing a widget.
 This tab contains the options that control where a widget appears, who sees it, and when it is displayed during a visitor’s session.

-A widget appears only when all relevant targeting conditions are satisfied, meaning the visitor is on an eligible page, matches the audience conditions (if any), and triggers the configured start condition.
+A widget appears only when all relevant targeting conditions are satisfied, meaning the visitor reaches the configured start trigger, is on an eligible page, and matches the visitor conditions (if any).
 Additional settings can hide the widget under certain circumstances or prevent it from appearing again for the same visitor.
 The sections below explain the different parts of the targeting settings and provide a detailed overview of the options available within them.

 The Targeting tab in the widget editor